JaimeLynSchatz/railsconf2015/notes/BeyondHogwarts.md

 But how many of our next generation's Hermione won't be as lucky?
 Where would we be now if other half-bloods or muggle born like Severus Snape [slide: DHH] or Lily Evans [slide: NO IDEA] never made their way through Hogwarts' halls?

 There are great and terrible things just past the horizon.
 We will need every bit of magical talent we can find to face them and we must all look beyond Hogwarts and our old ways of growing magical talent.
+And if we continue reaching out, we will find that all kinds of birds can be messengers. [slide: CodeNewbie tweet]

 And it's not just Muggle-born who have needs Beyond Hogwarts.
 Once our students are in school, a few of our brightest are not finding what they need there. [slide: The Bill and Zuckerberg picture here] The Weasley Twins quite notoriously abandoned their educations to follow their creative sides.
 When you literally set a fire dragon charm on your teacher and then fly out of school on a broomstick, fireworks spraying, it’s hard NOT to be remembered for dropping out.
 Their entrepenurial spirits have brought the magical world great joy [slide: XBox + Facebook], even as they've taken a bit of our productivity (and a LOT of our gold) in return.